jturner297/EmbeddedPong/README.md

-Pong Game Project
+# Embedded Pong
 This project simulates a game of pong using thirty external LEDs and two push button switches connected to the NUCLEO-L476RG development board.

+## Overview
 The HITZONE, MISS, and GAMEBOARD LEDs are arranged linearly: twenty-two GAMEBOARD LEDs in the center, plus one green HITZONE LED and one red MISS LED at each end.
 Off to the side, each player has a set of three white POINTS LEDs, to display their score.
 Multiple modes of operation are provided.